Glossary

 Throttled Worker

-RunPod proactively caches Workers to minimize cold start time.
-If your GPU selections are not available at the time your Worker starts up, the Worker is throttled until resources are available.
+If the selected GPUs are not available when your worker starts up, the worker is throttled until resources become available.